IronCloudForge/Agrogentic/persistent-state-agent.md

-# Engineering Long-Horizon Work with LLM Agents
+# Engineering Long-Horizon Work with LLM Agents - author - Paul Zedeck, CISSP-CCSP

 ## A Project-Control Architecture for Durable, Traceable, and Verifiable AI Collaboration